Skip to main content

 docker compose up -d

-This command downloads images and starts the following services:
+This command builds images and starts the following services:

 First Boot